Fitch Affirms Naspers at 'BB+'; Outlook Stable

 following:

--Capex to decline in FY2016 and FY2017 as the DTT roll out is
+- Capex to decline in FY16 and FY17 as the digital terrestrial

 RATING SENSITIVITIES